lnx66/agents-for-openbb/32-vanilla-agent-raw-widget-data-citations/README.md

 then cite the data that has been retrieved.

 ## Understanding the role of the OpenBB Workspace for custom agents
-OpenBB Workspace is the front-end browser-based application for accessing and interacting with your data on OpenBB.
-This is the application that you interact with when using OpenBB.
+OpenBB Workspace is a browser-based application that serves as the primary interface for accessing and interacting with OpenBB data.
+It's the main application you use when working with OpenBB.

 However, OpenBB Workspace also serves as the data layer for all agents that are added to your OpenBB Workspace.
 If configured correctly, custom agents can use